 1. Black Dragon Cave Temple

-Be mesmerized with the architecture and sculpture of this 2-storey tall temple that are mainly devoted to the three gods; Zhang Gong, Xiao Gong, Hong Gong among the other gods.
+Be mesmerized with the architecture and sculpture of this 2-storey tall temple that is mainly devoted to the three gods; Zhang Gong, Xiao Gong, Hong Gong among the other gods.

 The temple has increasingly become popular among local Malaysian and foreigners, especially Singaporeans.
-The temple is seen to mostly for tourist who are worshippers and for those who are seeking for a quiet retreat.
+The temple is seen mostly for tourist who is worshippers and for those who are seeking for a quiet retreat.

-Also, the temple has Jacuzzi and wading pools for children under 12 that ca enjoy in the hot weather but it closes on Tuesday.
+Also, the temple has Jacuzzi and wading pools for children under 12 that can enjoy in the hot weather but it closes on Tuesday.